pblack/docs/content/deployment-and-management/deploying-with-github-pages.md

 With Forestry, you can deploy your static site using a branch on a GitHub repository.
 This requires you set up your site using a Git repository.

-If you don’t have a GitHub account with a repository set up, the best way to learn about GitHub is their [hello world developer’s guide].
+If you don’t have a GitHub account with a repository set up, the best way to learn about GitHub is their [hello world developer’s guide][1].

 ## How GitHub Pages works
 GitHub pages allows you to use a specific branch from your repository to host a static website.